Cross Border Xpress

 Border crossing between Mexico and the U.S.

 The Cross Border Xpress (CBX), also known as the Puerta de las Californias (Spanish for "Gateway of the Californias"), is a border crossing and port of entry that connects San Diego in the United States and Tijuana International Airport in Mexico.
 Operational since December 2015, CBX consists of a terminal building located in the Otay Mesa community that is connected to the airport with a dedicated 120 m pedestrian bridge that travels over the United States–Mexico border.

 CBX eliminates the need for travelers to navigate traditional border crossings, potentially bypassing lengthy wait times.
-Departing passengers check-in for their flight on the U.S. side, walk over the bridge, and proceed through Mexican customs and airport security.
-Conversely, arriving passengers walk over the bridge and clear U.S. customs and immigration upon reaching the Otay Mesa terminal before exiting on the U.S. side.
+Departing passengers check-in for their flight on the U.S. side, cross the bridge, and proceed through Mexican customs and airport security.
+Conversely, arriving passengers clear U.S. customs and immigration upon reaching the Otay Mesa terminal before exiting on the U.S. side.

-Conceptualized in 1989 by Ralph Nieders, CBX is managed by Otay-Tijuana Venture LLC, a consortium of U.S. and Mexican companies including PAP, PALAREO, EGI-OTAY Investors with financing from Invex and Bancomext.
+Conceptualized in 1989 by Ralph Nieders, CBX was managed by Otay-Tijuana Venture LLC, a consortium of U.S. and Mexican companies that included PAP, PALAREO, and EGI-OTAY Investors, with financing from Invex and Bancomext.
+In December 2025, Grupo Aeroportuario del Pacífico (GAP), the operator of Tijuana International Airport, acquired CBX from Otay-Tijuana Venture LLC for $2.2 billion.
+GAP stated that the acquisition would integrate the facility into its airport network and support future development on the U.S. side of the border.